 Henry County Veterans Museum – New Castle, IN

 The Henry County Veterans Museum is located in Memorial Park in New Castle.
-It is free to visit and is open every Saturday from 1 -4 pm.
-The 3400 square foot museum includes a media room and gift shop and is dedicated to honoring veterans of Henry County.
+It is free to visit and is open Fridays 4 – 8 pm and Saturdays from 1 -4 pm.
+The 3400-square-foot museum includes a media room and gift shop and is dedicated to honoring veterans of Henry County.

 Nature and outdoor exploring